 - In a similar situation, a separate broker-dealer submitted an AWC and paid a $2,500,000 fine for records maintenance failures for nearly 20 years.

 CCO Takeaway: When records are digital, additional rules apply.
-Exchange Rule 17a-4(f) requires firms to meet several provisions:
+Firms should meet, among others, the following requirements:

 In addition to retaining records, adequacy or reasonableness of efforts and controls also plays a significant role.
 Planning and continuous review are critical.

-Questions about how your organization can stay on top of FINRA record retention requirements?
-Contact InnReg for help at email@example.com.
+Questions about how your organization can stay on top of FINRA document retention requirements?
+Contact InnReg for help at firstname.lastname@example.org.

 - FINRA Rule 451: States that any capital acquisition broker must maintain records of customers name and residence, legal age status, and named individuals authorized to transact business on behalf of the customer, for each customer.